The Establishment of the Reserve System and Player Restraint

 In 1993, the free agency (FA) system was introduced to NPB.
 This was a fundamental reform of the reserve system, granting players who met certain service time requirements the freedom to transfer.
 Initially, FA eligibility requirements were set strictly at 10 years for domestic FA and 9 years for international FA.
 Subsequently, conditions were gradually relaxed, with domestic FA shortened to 8 years and international FA to 9 years in 2008.
 The introduction of the FA system significantly raised player salary levels and stimulated competition between teams.
 However, new challenges also emerged, including the concentration of talent on financially powerful teams and debates over the FA compensation system.

-Modern Challenges - Remnants of the Reserve System and Player Rights
+Challenges as of the 2020s - Remnants of the Reserve System and Player Rights

 While the introduction of the FA system significantly relaxed the reserve system, it was not completely abolished.
 Until players acquire FA rights, they remain bound to their teams.
 For young players in particular, the 8 to 9 year period until FA eligibility represents the majority of their playing careers.
 The absence of a salary arbitration system is also problematic, with the salary negotiation structure continuing to be overwhelmingly favorable to teams.
 Compared to MLB, it has been pointed out that player rights protection in NPB remains insufficient.
 Discussions toward expanding player rights, including improvements to the posting system, introduction of salary arbitration, and further reduction of FA eligibility years, are expected to continue.